 - Virginia Commonwealth University, US.

 The advantages of participation in the exchange scheme are numerous.
 They include exposure to a different culture and the challenges of living in a new country, and the opportunity to learn a new language and experience new teaching practices and approaches to political science and international relations.

-You will also acquire a fresh perspective on your subject matter that significantly improves your performance in your final year.
+You’ll also gain a fresh perspective on your subject matter that significantly improves your performance in your final year.